Jisoo Han: Trial

-Han's trial was scheduled to be held at Coxen Hole on October 14 to 15 in 2010.
+Han's trial was scheduled to be held at Coxen Hole from October 14 to 15, 2010.
 The Korean Ministry of Foreign Affairs and Trade sent a diplomat and a forensic expert from the Korean National Institute for Scientific Investigation to assist with the case.
 Han was defended by attorney Félix Antonio Ávila Ortíz against charges that could have imprisoned her for up to 30 years in Honduras.
 An additional autopsy report was submitted by Han's defense that indicated that Mast's death may have been caused by a combination of alcohol and drugs.
 On October 16, Han was found not guilty in a unanimous verbal ruling by a three-judge panel of the regional court of Roatán.
 However, the formal hearing to release Han was postponed on November 5 and again on November 19.
 The official verdict acquitting Han was finally delivered on November 24, 2010.
 The prosecution has appealed the ruling, though Korean ministry officials believe it unlikely to be overturned.
 Herbert Mast said that he was not shocked by the verdict.
 Han plans to return to South Korea.

 After the verdict was announced, Daniel Ian Ross announced through his lawyer from Australia that he was "delighted" that the court case supported his claim that he was not responsible for the death of Mariska Mast.
 However, Honduran authorities are still seeking Ross for questioning over Mast's death in his apartment.
 Dutch consul Floris Kluck stated that authorities from Honduras and the Netherlands were working with Australia on a proposal to extradite Ross without a treaty.